rocketship88/expression/README.md

 The main and timer code are supported only on linux, however the rest of the code can also run on windows.

+The expression currently support ()'s + - * / % ^ ** operators (** and ^ are the same, exponentiation).
+Also supports functions, currently including abs, floor, int, sqrt, sin, cos, round.
+It's rather easy to add more functions, but they can only have one argument.
+Operators are a bit trickier to add, but if one studies the code, it's not all that difficult to add more.

+There are 2 routines that build up the parsing array data.
+One, set setupascii, builds the arrays.
+Once they're built, the routine dump_arrays(filename) can be used to output to a file (and stdout) the arrays as C code which can then be pasted back into the code.
+There's an #ifdef GENERATE_ARRAYS to see which version is used.
+The difference is that these arrays wouldn't need to be written to at runtime, so there'd be nothing written other than local variables on the stack, making the code a pure function.
+Before you can run dump_arrays, setupascii() has to be run.

+Note: The test main program can do the array setup and dump to a file, see the command line usasge.

+To add operators, would require some changes to those arrays, and so a new set of arrays would need to be built, and the GENERATE_ARRAYS option would need to be turned on.